 - Visit the Ura Temple and then continue to the village of Ura

-- Lunch at a local village house followed by a visit to a local school
+- Lunch at a local village house with free time to explore

-Full Day Itinerary: After breakfast set off for a scenic drive to Ura village, situated at 10,000 feet high above sea level.
+Full Day Itinerary: After breakfast set off on a scenic drive to Ura village, situated 10,000 feet above sea level.
 About 40-50 closely packed houses alongside cobblestone streets give the village a medieval atmosphere.
 En route, stop at Serthangla Pass for a view of the Ura Valley below.
 From here, hike downhill to visit the Ura Temple and then continue to the village of Ura making frequent stops to converse with the villagers and children.
-Enjoy lunch at a village house followed by a visit to a local school.
+Enjoy lunch at a village house, then take time to explore the area.
 Afterwards, say goodbye to this beautiful village as you return to Bumthang.

-Accommodations: 2 nights Zhiwa Ling Hotel, Paro.
-Included meals: Breakfast, lunch & dinner.
+2 nights Zhiwa Ling Hotel, Paro.
+Breakfast, lunch & dinner.

 - This morning, transfer to the Bumthang airport for your short flight back to Paro